-These two elements: Alignment rather than cascading and transparency have the potential to be a key catalyst for changing company culture.
+These two elements: Alignment rather than cascading and transparency have the potential to be a key catalyst for changing the culture of the company.

 Taylor, Drucker, Grove and Google

 Management principles at the beginning of the 20th century were characterized by a clear command-and-control mindset.
-The concepts of Taylor and Ford demanded a clear separation of managers – whose job was planning – and workers, who only executed and had nothing to do with planning.
+Taylor and Ford’s concepts called for a clear separation of managers – whose job was planning – and workers, who only executed and had nothing to do with planning.

-Peter Drucker formulated the concept of “Management by Objectives” in 1954, which focused attention on individual strengths and responsibilities while establishing a common direction with organizational goals.
+Peter Drucker formulated the concept of “Management by Objectives” in 1954, focusing on individual strengths and responsibilities while establishing a common direction with organizational goals.
 This gave employees a view of the overarching goals, which is a much better structure for knowledge workers.
-Unfortunately, MBO is now often reduced to KPIs, locked into silos, lacking transparency and – absolutely lethal to alignment on common direction – linked to bonuses.
+Unfortunately, MBO is now often reduced to KPIs, locked into silos, non-transparent, and – absolutely deadly to alignment on common direction – tied to bonuses.

-What we now call OKRs were developed by John Doerr based on the management principles of legendary intel CEO Andy Grove.
-Doerr later became a venture capitalist and brought this with him to Google.
+What we now call OKRs was developed by John Doerr based on the management principles of legendary intel CEO Andy Grove.
+Doerr later became a venture capitalist and brought that with him to Google.
 At Google, they became the structuring organizing principle.

 Agility and OKRs